ryansereno/swift-dropper/README.md

 ## Acknowledgements

-Special thanks to [Mixbox](https://github.com/scrtwpns/mixbox) for providing the bases for color mixing algorithms used in this project.
+Special thanks to [Mixbox](https://github.com/scrtwpns/mixbox) for providing the basis for the color mixing algorithms used in this project.

 And to [Zsolt M. Kovacs-Vajna](https://zsolt-kovacs.unibs.it/home) for his decade of research in color mixing algorithms.